loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-02-golden-trace-spectral/chapter-027-frequency-lock-phi-modes.md

 # Chapter 027: Frequency Lock of φ-Based Modes

 *Frequencies don't drift freely but lock into golden ratio relationships.
-This φ-based locking creates the stable patterns we recognize as particles, atoms, and living systems.
-Reality tunes itself to the golden frequency.*
+This φ-based locking creates stable mathematical patterns that persist through the self-referential dynamics of ψ = ψ(ψ).
+The mathematical structure tunes itself to golden frequency relationships.*

 ## 27.1 The Frequency Locking Principle